Saturday January 25, 2020

 But no Cesar Tovar.

 Turns out I was late to this fight.
-Fans were making the case years ago.
+Fans began making the case years ago.
 Longtime local sports scribe Patrick Reusse has been making it even longer.

-Should he go in?
-This is what Mr. Twin himself, Harmon Killebrew, once said of Tovar: “The man was a dream to hit behind.
+Harmon Killebrew: “The man was a dream to hit behind.
 A truly great leadoff man who always seemed to be on base and who distracted the pitcher enough to benefit everyone who batted behind him.”
 He added that Tovar was the teammate who never got enough credit.
 Plus ca change.

-He got credit from former Twins manager Billy Martin. ”Tovar was my little leader,“ Martin wrote in his 1981 autobiography. ”He was the guy who got everyone going.
-When I wanted him to push Leo [Cárdenas] a little bit or if Rod [Carew] was getting down and I needed someone to give him a boost, I'd get César to do it.“ Martin kept trading for him.
-When he became manager of the Rangers, he told ownership, ”Get me César Tovar.
+”Tovar was my little leader,“ 1969 Twins manager Billy Martin wrote in his 1981 autobiography. ”He was the guy who got everyone going.
+When I wanted him to push Leo [Cárdenas] a little bit or if Rod [Carew] was getting down and I needed someone to give him a boost, I'd get César to do it.“ When Martin became manager of the Rangers, he told ownership, ”Get me César Tovar.
 The little guy can beat you so many ways—his bat, his feet, his brains, his hustle.“ When Martin became manager of the Yankees, he got Tovar again.

 What about advanced stats?
 How does he do there?
 Not poorly, it turns out.
 Here's the list of players who made the Twins Hall, ranked by the bWAR they earned while they played for Minnesota, and where Tovar would place on that list: